 Born to Buck

-For more than 30 years the Calgary Stampede has been building up its 500-head herd of horses, specially bred and selected for their athleticism, their competitive spirit and the joy of bucking.
+For more than 50 years the Calgary Stampede has been building up its 600-head herd of horses, specially bred and selected for their athleticism, their competitive spirit and their ability to perform.

 More than a dozen of its horses have risen to international stardom, including the Stampede herd’s great stallion Grated Coconut, voted the world’s top bareback champion horse a record six times before retiring in 2010.
 In fact, the program has received more than 250 awards and honors over the years.